 General.

 Certain Costs Only.
-In order to be eligible for funds under the Act, the expenditure must be incurred by a district, BOCES or charter school in offering an SBCCOE approved CTE program and be one of the types of costs described in Sections 6.2 through 6.6.
+To be eligible for funds under the Act, the expenditure must be incurred by a district, BOCES or charter school in offering an SBCCOE approved CTE program and be one of the types of costs described in Sections 6.2 through 6.6.
 Costs incurred are only eligible while the program is approved.
 If a program is approved at any part of the fiscal year, it is approved for the entire fiscal year.

 Apportionment.
 If equipment, books and supplies or any other item is used both in an approved program and in another program, only costs reasonably allocated to the approved program (on the basis of the percent of time spent by the instructor teaching in approved programs) are eligible costs.